ChenhaoChiu/chenhaochiu.github.io/media.md

 ---

 Welcome to the multimedia page of the Speech Behavior and Science Lab (SBS Lab).
-This page features selected videos and curated media materials related to speech science, articulatory phonetics, ultrasound imaging, and research demonstrations.
+This page features selected videos, demonstrations, and media materials related to speech science, articulatory phonetics, ultrasound imaging, and research outreach.

 ---

-## Featured Research Video
+## Featured Video

 <div style="text-align: center; margin: 30px 0;">
   <iframe width="900" height="506"